knhakan/mobile/README.md

 # Mobile.de mini application

 A simple repository to implement a mini application for Mobile.de.
 The project contains both Backend written in Java/Spring Boot and frontend written in ReactJs.
-The directory *secretescapes-webapp* contains the frontend component.
+The directory *mobile-webapp* contains the frontend component.
 For database, one in-memory database, H2, have been used.

 I have used: